davidrhoden/davidrhoden-basic-netlify/timeline/sketched/sketch-of-daisy-nov-19-2017.md

 ---
 title: Sketched Daisy, sitting on the couch with me.
 date: 2017-11-19T19:00:00.000Z
-summary: Daisy is a skinny little pit bull Gina found on the levee.
 excerpt: Daisy is a skinny little pit bull Gina found on the levee.
 category: timeline
 image: /static/img/timeline/daisy-sketch-nov-18-2017.jpg